ainsleydev/website/content/posts/optimise-seo.md

 or client side.
 It allows for rich data to be displayed in your markup from different sources.
 Below is a comparison between both server and client side rendering.

-### Server Side Rendering (SSR)

-Is the traditional rendering method.
-When you request a page, the server does the heavy lifting and processes all the markup so the end user receives all of the HTML rendered.
-The client only has to download assets such as JS, CSS and imagery.

 ### Client Side Rendering (CSR)

 Is a dynamic rendering method.
 The content is rendered using JavaScript inside the browser usually via a framework such